Koenkk/zigbee2mqtt.io/docs/devices/GL-C-003P.md

   - HSB space (hue, saturation, brightness): `{"color": {"h": H, "s": S, "b": B}}` e.g. `{"color":{"h":360,"s":100,"b":100}}` or `{"color": {"hsb": "H,S,B"}}` e.g. `{"color":{"hsb":"360,100,100"}}`
   - HSV space (hue, saturation, value):`{"color": {"h": H, "s": S, "v": V}}` e.g. `{"color":{"h":360,"s":100,"v":100}}` or `{"color": {"hsv": "H,S,V"}}` e.g. `{"color":{"hsv":"360,100,100"}}`
   - HSL space (hue, saturation, lightness)`{"color": {"h": H, "s": S, "l": L}}` e.g. `{"color":{"h":360,"s":100,"l":100}}` or `{"color": {"hsl": "H,S,L"}}` e.g. `{"color":{"hsl":"360,100,100"}}`

+#### On with timed off
+When setting the state to ON, it might be possible to specify an automatic shutoff after a certain amount of time.
+To do this add an additional property `on_time` to the payload which is the time in seconds the state should remain on.
+Additionally an `off_wait_time` property can be added to the payload to specify the cooldown time in seconds when the light will not answer to other on with timed off commands.
+Support depends on the light firmware.
+Some devices might require both `on_time` and `off_wait_time` to work Examples : `{"state" : "ON", "on_time": 300}`, `{"state" : "ON", "on_time": 300, "off_wait_time": 120}`.

 #### Transition
 For all of the above mentioned features it is possible to do a transition of the value over time.
 To do this add an additional property `transition` to the payload which is the transition time in seconds.